 Recently, I got an opportunity to guide a bright student at our community learning center in Mumbai.
 A lot of school students get mentored here for various subjects.
 There was this particular girl who was quite confused on choosing her study field in college.

 She got 90+ marks in science and mathematics, and everyone is after her to opt for science.
 But she wants to take up psychology and become a teacher.
 This reminded me of my college life.

 I was extremely good at economics, marketing, and exports.
 I used to get good marks but I wasn’t interested to make a career in those fields.
 I was always interested in visual art and multimedia.
-I was good at economics, marketing and exports but my love were for something else.
+I was good at economics, marketing, and exports but my love was for something else.

-I am glad that I pursued my career in visual art and multimedia.
-Although I wasn’t good at it earlier now I am an expert—it’s all about passion.
+I’m glad that I pursued my career in visual art and multimedia.
+Although I wasn’t good at it earlier now I’m an expert — it’s all about passion.

-I have observed that parents, teachers, counselor or friends often assume good marks in a particular subject as a first choice of the student.
+I’ve observed that parents, teachers, counselors or friends often assume good marks in a particular subject as the first choice of the student.

 But this isn’t necessarily true.

 In my perspective, good marks are no parameter to judge a student’s study or career interest.
 We might have to go beyond marks and dig deep for the real thing.